danoy30/app-template-custom-shipping-rates/README.md

     **Note:** Always keep your `.env.local` secure and never commit it to version control.
 This file contains sensitive keys that should not be exposed publicly.

-1. For the URLs configured in the Wix Dev Center, replace the app's base URL with `https://localhost:3000/`:
+4. For the URLs configured in the Wix Dev Center, replace the app's base URL with `https://localhost:3000/`:

    + **OAuth page:** App URL and Redirect URL for the [app OAuth flow](https://dev.wix.com/docs/build-apps/build-your-app/authentication/oauth).

    + **Webhooks page:** App Removed and App Installed [webhooks](https://dev.wix.com/docs/build-apps/build-your-app/authentication/authentication-overview#webhooks).

-1. To start the development server, enter:
+5. To start the development server, enter:

     ```shell
     npm run dev
     ```
+   If you would like to run it with Docker execute the followinr:
+   - `make up` will run npm install and run dev, requires a UID and also expected a ngrok domain for the next step
+   - `make ngrok_static`, will run Ngrok locally against a fixed url as set in the `WIX_NGROK_DOMAIN` environment variable

 You can now install the app on a Wix site with server code running locally.